-If you or your SEO agency practice unnatural link building strategy, Google will devalue the links and penalize your website.
+If you or your SEO agency practice an unnatural link building strategy, Google will devalue the links and penalize your website.
 When you abuse link building strategy and massively focus on Blackhat methods, you might rank high on search engines for a short period of time.
 Google will definitely detect your violation and penalize your website.

 Unnatural External Link Building

-But, linking to spammy or low-quality sites has great potential in reducing the EAT score of your site which results in lower search ranking.
+But, linking to spammy or low-quality sites has great potential in reducing the EAT score of your site which results in a lower search ranking.

 If your site has been hacked, Google will identify it and penalize your website.
 This Google penalty is often applied to hacked websites with malicious content.
 The site owner is not responsible for getting hacked but Google holds them accountable for neglecting their duty towards the visitor’s security.

 If you’re using WordPress, make sure you’re not using nulled plugins and themes.
 Cracked plugins and themes often contain malicious scripts that will get your site penalized.

 To resolve this penalty, you need to clean up your entire website and find out where the scripts have been injected.
 I would suggest you completely remove all the plugins and themes.
 Back up your important content and install fresh WordPress.
 Only use licensed and legit themes and plugins.

 Blackhat methods helped websites to gain top positions on search engine result pages decades ago.
 But today, Google has given a stern warning for such practices.